-If an external clock is to be used with the UART mode, input the clock to the receive clock I/O pin (RXCn) for SIOn.
-The externally input clock is processed as shown in figure 12-11, and is input to the 1/n dividing counter as the baud rate clock.
+If an external clock is to be used with the UART mode, input the clock to the external clock input pin (RXC0) for SIO0, or the receive clock I/O pin (RXC1) for SIO1.
+The externally input clock is processed as shown in figure 12-11, and is input to the 1/16 dividing counter (or 1/ n dividing counter in the case of SIO1) as the baud rate clock.